 5 Best Practices To Protect Yourself From Fraud

-Fraud can happen to anyone at any time.
-With the anticipation of the third government Stimulus Payment on the horizon, and with tax season in full swing, we want to make sure you’re prepared and you know what to do if and when fraud crosses your path.
+Fraud can happen to anyone at any time and with fraudulent attempts on the rise worldwide, we want to make sure you’re prepared and you know what to do if and when fraud may cross your path.
 The best way to protect yourself from fraud is knowing what signs to look for and what to do to protect your personal information.

 Don't Trust Every Call, Text, Or Email You Receive!